alarmfox/enclave-benchmark/docs/web/source/inner-working.rst

     __type(value, u64);
   } start_ts_map SEC(".maps");

-The application uses eBPF to collects I/O metrics like disk access pattern (sequential vs random) and average duration of **read** and **write** and stores them in a file called `io.csv`.
+The application uses eBPF to collect I/O metrics like disk access patterns (sequential vs random) and the average duration of **read** and **write** operations and stores them in a file called `io.csv`.

 For SGX functions, **kprobe** (https://docs.kernel.org/trace/kprobes.html) can be used to